arielj/vanilla-nested/README.md

 You can set multiple classes for the "X" link

 #### Added a "link_content" block parameter for both link helpers
-You can pass a block as to use as the content for the add and remove links
+You can pass a block to use as the content for the add and remove links